zzonyo/trust-docs-test/source/index.html.md

 - For example: the converted time stamp of "2019/10/18 10:26:22" is 1571365582123.
 The returned ts from interface “contract_order” can be used as time stamp to query corresponding order.
 0 is not allowed in parameter “created_at”.

-### 5. Query contract trigger order history orders interface:

-- /swap-api/v1/swap_trigger_hisorders

-- To improve query performance and response speed, please enter as many parameters as possible (including symbol, contract_code, trade_type, status, create_date).
-Besides, try not to enter a big integer in parameter “create_date”.
-You are kindly suggested to query one-day data at a time.

-### 6. WebSocket subscription to Market Depth data:
+### 5. WebSocket subscription to Market Depth data:

 - For acquiring market depth data within 150 steps, you are kindly suggested to use step0, step1, step2, step3, step4, step5；